 If it has been very humid for multiple days in a row, you may notice little patches of mold starting to grow in your house.
 It is much more common to see mold growing on walls along with other surfaces when it rains for several days in a row.

-Though finding mold in your home isn’t the end of the world, you definitely do not want to find it in you A/C unit, breathing in moldy air is especially dangerous and can lead to sickness.
-If the A/C smells bad, it may be time to check it for mold.
+Though finding mold in your home isn’t the end of the world, you definitely do not want to find it in your AC unit, breathing in moldy air is especially dangerous and can lead to sickness.
+If the AC smells bad, it may be time to check it for mold.

-3 Signs There is Mold Growing in Your A/C Unit
+3 Signs Mold is Growing in Your AC Unit

 If you can take precautions to prevent mold from growing in your unit in the first place, you will not have to worry about diagnosing the mold growth and getting rid of it.

-Here are five easy steps to prevent mold growth:
+Here are five easy ways to prevent mold growth:

-Step 1.
-Keep A/C on at all times, even if on a low setting
+- Keep AC on at all times, even if on a low setting.

-Step 2.
-Keep air circulating in the attic and other rooms that are constantly exposed to moisture
+- Keep air circulating in attics and other rooms that are constantly exposed to moisture.

-Step 3.
-Use a UV filter to monitor mold growth
+- Use a UV filter to monitor mold growth.

-Step 5.
-Fix water leaks around your whole house
+- Fix water leaks around your whole house.